mattcousineau/patches-ohoulihan/README.md

 # Instructions
 Configure the application variables in `config.properties`.
-1. `patchfileurl` is the location of the patch file generated with patch-adams
+1. `patchfileurl` is the location of the patch .txt file generated with patch-adams
 2. `fileserverurl` is where you keep the master file copies to be downloaded (don't use any slashes at end of URL)
 3. `saltword` is currently un-used, but you can add it to the hashing function for more security
 4. `localfiledirectory` is un-used, but may be helpful to use for testing in external directories